MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Cloud VMware Service .
-In this lab, you will provision a Oracle Cloud VMware Stack along with underlying OCI components.
+This lab will get you started with the Oracle Cloud VMware Service.
+In this lab, you will provision a Oracle Cloud VMware Stack along with the OCI components needed to host the solution.

 To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.